acekyd/made-in-nigeria/v2/README.md

 # V2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+Read global installation and then cd to our folder and do `npm install`

 ## DEMO
  [DEMO](https://theo4u.github.io/made-in-nigeria/)